-- 3. Remove the diffuser. - 4.
-Remove the Hexagon Bold M8 screw and then the Clamp Filter.
-Carefully remove the ULPA filter. - 5.
-Replace the new filter.
+3. Remove the Hexagon Bold M8 screw and then the Clamp Filter.
+Carefully remove the ULPA filter.

+4. Replace the new filter.
 Reverse the above steps for the assembly.

 Figure 18.10 Supply filter removal

 The nuts used to clamp the filter must be tightened until 50% compressed with an alternating pattern after the new filter is installed.
 The nuts must be equally tightened to give uniform compression.
 It is to prevent over-compression on one side of the filter that can cause filter leakage.